The second best way to explore Cuba is to rent a Car.

 Rent a car with a driver for less

 You could decide to rent a car with a driver.
-A lot of Cubans rent tourist cars for a lot less than you are able to.
-They fill them up with stolen gasoline and drive taxi all day.
+A lot of Cubans rent tourist cars for a lot less than you can.
+They fill them up with black market gasoline and drive taxi all day.

 Hola Sr. (a):